Skip to Content

 The exposure is pushed back up, with the bulk of the push happening in the shadows and minimal pushing in the highlights.

-Dynamic Range Bracket
+Using Dynamic Range Bracketing

 As long as you’ve set the minimum ISO required for DR400 (camera-dependent), the camera will make three exposures at all D-Rng levels.